 How we may use your information

-In addition to using your information to fulfill our contract to provide you with requested products or services, we may also use your information in the following ways (provided that, where we are required to obtain your consent to use your information, you have provided such consent):
+In addition to using your information to fulfil our contract to provide you with requested products or services, we may also use your information in the following ways (provided that, where we are required to obtain your consent to use your information, you have provided such consent):

 The basis on which we collect your information

-We collect much of your information on the grounds of: (i) legitimate interests (for example, to send you direct marketing about products and services similar to those you have purchased from us or negotiated or enquired about, or to help us administer the Website); and (ii) fulfillment of a contract with you (for example, to provide you with products or services you have purchased from us).
+We collect much of your information on the grounds of: (i) legitimate interests (for example, to send you direct marketing about products and services similar to those you have purchased from us or negotiated or enquired about, or to help us administer the Website); and (ii) fulfilment of a contract with you (for example, to provide you with products or services you have purchased from us).

 Where we rely on legitimate interests, our legitimate interests are the promotion of the products and services offered by Security in Depth and the provision of information in respect of products and services you have already purchased from us or in which you have expressed an interest in purchasing.

-If we are unable to rely on legitimate interests, fulfillment of a contract or any other ground set out in the General Data Protection Regulation 2016/679 (“GDPR”) to process your personal data, we will obtain consent from you to the processing.
+If we are unable to rely on legitimate interests, fulfilment of a contract or any other ground set out in the General Data Protection Regulation 2016/679 (“GDPR”) to process your personal data, we will obtain consent from you to the processing.
 This will be the case if, for example, you download documentation from us and we would like to send you marketing communications about our products and services.
-If you give us your consent, you can withdraw it at any time by clicking on the link in the email we send to you, or by emailing email@example.com.
+If you give us your consent, you can withdraw it at any time by clicking on the link in the email we send to you, or by emailing firstname.lastname@example.org.
 Withdrawal of your consent won’t affect any processing we have carried out in respect of your personal data prior to you withdrawing consent.

 Sharing your information